ome/omero-documentation/omero/sysadmins/unix/install-web.rst

     install-web/web-deployment

-Depending upon which platform you are using, you may find a more specific walk-through listed below.
+Depending upon which platform you are using, you may find a more specific walkthrough listed below.

 .. seealso::

     :doc:`install-web/walkthrough/omeroweb-install-centos7-ice3.6`
-        Instructions for installing OMERO.web from scratch on CentOS 7 with Ice 3.6.
+        Instructions for installing **separately** OMERO.web from
+        scratch on CentOS 7 with Ice 3.6.

     :doc:`install-web/walkthrough/omeroweb-install-ubuntu-ice3.6`
-        Instructions for installing OMERO.web from scratch on Ubuntu 16.04 with Ice 3.6.
+        Instructions for installing **separately** OMERO.web from
+        scratch on Ubuntu 16.04 with Ice 3.6.

     :doc:`install-web/walkthrough/omeroweb-install-debian-ice3.6`
+        Instructions for installing **separately** OMERO.web from
+        scratch on Debian 9 with Ice 3.6.

+    :doc:`install-web/walkthrough/omeroweb-install-with-server-centos7-ice3.6`
+        Instructions for installing OMERO.web with OMERO.server
+        from scratch on CentOS 7 with Ice 3.6.

+    :doc:`install-web/walkthrough/omeroweb-install-with-server-ubuntu-ice3.6`
+        Instructions for installing OMERO.web with
+        OMERO.server from scratch on Ubuntu 16.04 with Ice 3.6.

+    :doc:`install-web/walkthrough/omeroweb-install-with-server-debian-ice3.6`
-        Instructions for installing OMERO.web from scratch on Debian 9 with Ice 3.6.
+        Instructions for installing OMERO.web with
+        OMERO.server from scratch on Debian 9 with Ice 3.6.

     :doc:`install-web/walkthrough/omeroweb-install-osx-ice3.6`
         Instructions for installing OMERO.web from scratch on